kaliop-uk/kueueingbundle/readme.md

 * allow consumers to easily validate received data: see f.e. https://github.com/justinrainbow/json-schema

-* add a new message to remotely execute services (methods on services?) instead of console commands
+* add a new message producer to remotely execute services (methods on services?) instead of console commands

 * the usage of the term "queue" should probably be better explained (it is not the same as rabbit queue name)